 If you use sandpaper here are a few tips:

 - You need to fix your sandpaper firmly to your flat surface – I used G cramps to clamp the ends of a roll of sandpaper.
 However, if you only use mechanical means to hold the paper, it is very difficult to stop it riding up and taking the edges off the surface you are trying to keep flat, thus undoing all your hard work.
-A few dots of contact adhesive (e.g 3m 77 spray adhesive) helps to prevent this.
+A few dots of contact adhesive (e.g 3m 77 spray adhesive or even Pritt Stick at a pinch) helps to prevent this.

 - Don’t rush: if you inadvertently tilt the blade on the abrasive it is very easy to “dub” the corners such that you remove a relatively large amount of metal where the corner is pressed hard to the abrasive.
 This then means you have to remove a lot more metal from the rest of the face to get it all to the same level again.
 Very annoying.